This post is a bit different than what I typically share here at True and Faithful.

 From my first nervous phone call to report Seth’s ER visit and all through the process, Samaritan has been kind and calm.
 They have graciously answered my questions, checked on how Seth was doing and prayed for us before ending each call.

 When I called to report that Seth would need six weeks of proton therapy, they didn’t blink.
 They discussed options with us and helped negotiate the largest bills for us.

 And for the last two months, our mailbox has filled with notes and cards from believers across the country, praying for Seth and sharing our need.
 Can you imagine the encouragement that comes at the end of a day opening a dozen handwritten notes and prayers enclosing checks for your medical expenses?
 It’s an incredible picture of the body of Christ so often missed in our culture.

-Second, you can join anytime since it’s not insurance.
+2. You can join anytime since it’s not insurance.
 There are different levels, including one for what I’d call catastrophic need.
 I joined this in addition to the basic plan and it kicked in for the large medical bills.

 5. Some providers need you to educate them about health care sharing.
 Although it’s becoming more well-known and received, I often had to explain we were members of a health sharing program and were therefore a self-pay patient.
 Offices generally don’t bat an eyelash at self-pay and will usually give a sizeable discount.
 We paid $300 for one MRI and $150 for an office visit and everything else was billed.
-One family doctor wouldn’t give us an appointment but even that worked to our favor because we found an excellent physician on Samaritan’s site only a few miles from us.
+While one office stated they didn’t take self-pay patients (what??), even that worked to our favor because we found an excellent physician on the Samaritan Ministries site only a few miles from us.

 If this is something that might help you as it has us, you can find more information here.